Jean Jacques Rambonnet: Political career

 Rambonnet was appointed Minister of the Navy on 29 August 1913, succeeding Colijn.
-As a minister of the Navy in the cabinet of the Independent Liberal Prime Minister Pieter Cort van der Linden, Rambonnet visited the Rijkswerf and the institutions belonging to the management of Amsterdam in November 1913.
+As the minister of the navy in the cabinet of the Independent Liberal Prime Minister Pieter Cort van der Linden, Rambonnet visited the Rijkswerf and the institutions belonging to the management of Amsterdam in November 1913.
 A steam launch brought him to the dockyard, where its director and commander, Vice Admiral G. F. Tydeman, received him.

 Concerned by the potential threat the Imperial Japanese Navy posed to Dutch interests in East Asia, Rambonnet advocated that the Royal Netherlands Navy adopt a version of the "risk theory" developed by Admiral Alfred von Tirpitz for the Imperial German Navy.
 Rambonnet's version called for the maintenance of a Dutch fleet in the Netherlands East Indies large enough that it would outnumber the Japanese fleet when operating with the forces of a friendly power — which the Dutch hoped would be the United Kingdom or the United States — and be sufficient to deter or block any Japanese invasion.
 Accordingly, he reconvened the State Committee on 13 November 1913 to begin planning the design and construction of a fleet adequate for a "risk theory"-based defense of the Netherlands East Indies.
 At its initial meeting, the committee proposed 22,000-ton ships armed with eight 343 mm guns, During Rambonnet's first several months in office, the committee further modified the requirement, by March 1914 settling on 25,000-ton ships armed with 350 mm guns.
 The committee submitted the requirements to 11 shipyards for design proposals, received seven responses, and made its final choice from among three of them.
 By July 1914, Rambonnet's ministry had developed a construction plan in which the Netherlands would build five 24,605-ton superdreadnoughts, five 4,000-ton cruisers, and seven submarines.
 The Netherlands lacked domestic shipyards capable of building warships larger than cruisers, so Rambonnet's plan called for construction of the superdreadnoughts in foreign yards.

 By the summer of 1914, Rambonnet believed he had enough political support for the construction plan to be approved in the 1914 Fleet Law, and he prepared to bring it before the House of Representatives, hoping to begin construction of the first of the new battleships in December 1914.
 Before the House could vote on the plan, however, World War I broke out in late July 1914, and the belligerent powers on whom the Netherlands had to rely for the construction of superdreadnoughts became fully occupied with their own wartime naval construction needs.